mushcatshiro/flask-template/README.md

   - [ ] CORS
   - [ ] celery
   - [ ] sqlalchemy
+- [ ] logging for unit testing

 ### contentious issues

-the test for celery tasks is not testing celery's behavior. celery testing will be available later once the author have found a much elagant way of doing things or is convinved by the methods presented.
+the test for celery tasks are not testing celery's behavior. celery testing will be available later once the author have found a much elagant way of doing things or is convinved by the methods presented.